awsdocs/amazon-glacier-developer-guide/doc_source/vault-lock-how-to-cli.md

 ## \(Prerequisite\) Setting Up the AWS CLI<a name="Creating-Vaults-CLI-Setup"></a>

 1. Download and configure the AWS CLI\.
-For instructions, see the following topics in the *AWS Command Line Interface User Guide*\.
+For instructions, see the following topics in the *AWS Command Line Interface User Guide*:

     [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html)

    [Configuring the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)

-1. Verify the setup by entering the following commands at the command prompt\.
+1. Verify your AWS CLI setup by entering the following commands at the command prompt\.
 These commands don't provide credentials explicitly, so the credentials of the default profile are used\.
    + Try using the help command\.

      ```
      aws help
      ```
-   + Use `aws s3 ls` to get a list of buckets on the configured account\.
+   + To get a list of S3 Glacier vaults on the configured account, use the `list-vaults` command\.
+Replace *123456789012* with your AWS account ID\.

      ```
-     aws s3 ls
+     aws glacier list-vaults --account-id 123456789012
      ```
-   + Use `aws configure list` to see the current configuration data\.
+   + To see the current configuration data for the AWS CLI, use the `aws configure list` command\.

      ```
      aws configure list